|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Scrambled eggs, Indian style!
 It's a great anytime meal that incorporates eggs and traditional Indian spices.
 This recipe for anda bhujia (or anda bhurji) allows two eggs per person (a hearty breakfast or brunch), so it serves three people.
+Try these eggs with parathas for an authentic Indian breakfast!

 - 6 eggs